KittyCAD/modeling-app/docs/kcl/patternCircular2d.md

 {
 	// The arc angle (in degrees) to place the repetitions.
 Must be greater than 0.
 	arcDegrees: number,
-	// The center about which to make th pattern.
+	// The center about which to make the pattern.
 This is a 2D vector.
 	center: [number, number],
 	// The number of repetitions.
 Must be greater than 0.
 This excludes the original entity.
 For example, if `repetitions` is 1, the original entity will be copied once.
 	repetitions: number,